Gigolo (Mary Wells song): Commercial performance

-Released in October 1981, the single generated buzz in disco.
-The song became a hit with dance floor audiences, reaching number thirteen on the Billboard Dance/Disco Club Play chart for the week of January 30, 1982.
+Released in November 1981, the single generated buzz in disco clubs.
+The song became a hit with dance floor audiences, reaching number thirteen on the Billboard Disco Top 80 chart for the week of January 30, 1982, spending a total of 17 weeks on the chart.

-It peaked at number sixty-nine on the Hot Soul Singles chart for the week of February 27, 1982, following an appearance on the popular urban dance show, Soul Train, which was Wells' first US TV appearance since 1970.
+It peaked at number sixty-nine on the Hot Soul Singles chart for the week of February 27, 1982.
 It became her first single to chart there since her rendition of brother-in-law Bobby Womack's "If You Can't Give Her Love (Give Her Up)" peaked at number 95 back in 1974 and her biggest hit since "Dig the Way I Feel" peaked at number 35 there.
 It was her 21st and final single to chart there as well as her final hit on any chart prior to her 1992 death.

 Though the song wasn't a bigger hit as it was initially promoted to be, it motivated Wells to return to performing and recording full-time as she would until she was diagnosed with larynx cancer in 1990.